We Tested Letter Storm With Real Groups - Here's What Surprised Us

 However…

 And this is the coolest part, and most surprising.
 Not all team members have to be connected using phones.
-The game still works even if they say offline and help out the team by telling and yelling.
-That means that host can make hundreds of people working together at the same game .
+The game still works even if they stay offline and help out the team by telling and yelling.
+That means that host can make hundreds of people working together at the same game.
 If any participant has trouble connecting then they do not have to connect to the game.
 It is enough if they are with the team and pay attention to what happens on the screen.

 Honestly, I thought that Letters Storm is very limited on how big groups it will work for, but the first tests proved me wrong.

 One hint that I believe will be useful for anyone running it.
-The more teams and people in general you have in the game the harder you can make the words.
+The more teams and people you have in the game the harder you can make the words.
 There is just so much more intelligence thrown at the problem than with few people.

 As with everything in GFC right now, also Letter Storm is experimental, so it is really valuable if you could test and give your feedback as well.
-Let us know what are your top tips for Letter Storm.

 Start your Letter Storm here